Virtualbox Windows 11: This PC doesn’t meet the requirements

 Published by Nyau Wai Hoe - Updated on

-Windows 11 has raised the bar for minimum system requirements compared to its predecessor, Windows 10.
-This has led to many users encountering the error message “This PC can’t run Windows 11 – This PC doesn’t meet the minimum system requirements to install this version of Windows” when trying to install it on a virtual machine (VM) using VirtualBox or other VM software such as VMware.
-In this comprehensive guide, we will delve deeper into the issue and provide an effective solution to bypass the requirement check.
+Windows 11 has much stricter system requirements than Windows 10, and this has caused a lot of people to see the error message “This PC can’t run Windows 11 – This PC doesn’t meet the minimum system requirements to install this version of Windows” when they try to install it on a virtual machine (VM) using VirtualBox or other VM software like VMware.
+In this guide, we’ll talk about the problem in detail and show you a way to get around the requirement check.

 Virtualbox Windows 11 This PC doesn't meet the minimum system requirements